 Ransomware & Data Theft are Rampant

-Astonishingly, despite the danger, only a small percentage of organizations make serious investments toward protecting their network to safeguard their data, intellectual property, employees, partners and customers.
+The danger is real but only a small percentage of organizations make serious investments toward protecting their network to safeguard their data, intellectual property, employees, partners and customers.
 Why?
 What does it take to inspire action on appropriate security efforts?
 Compliance requirements can get organizations motivated to avoid penalties and monetary fines.
-However, when compliance is not a requirement, most organizations don’t seem to take the cyber threat seriously, until they are hit by phishing, ransomware, or have their sensitive data and systems hacked.
+However, when compliance is not a requirement, most organizations don’t seem to take the cyber threat seriously, until they are hit by phishing, ransomware, or have their sensitive data & systems hacked.

 Why don’t organizations invest in sufficient protection?
 The reflex answer is cost.
 But that answer is overly simplistic and not truly accurate.
 Once a company is hacked or ransomed, they will pay inordinate sums to resolve the attack.
 They will pay criminals who just want their money.
 They will pay IT professionals to mitigate & investigate the attack.
 The cyberattack that was once a vague possibility is suddenly painful and very real.
 In most cases it is effectively too late, critical information has been stolen or the network is completely down, with systems and data encrypted, and the company is being ransomed (or all of the above).
 After a company has endured a cyberattack, if they survive, they have no problem investing in an effective Cybersecurity program.
 Because they endured an attack, and know what is being protected against, they don’t want it to happen again.